 - Strawberry Ice Cream Pie

-This tasty milk tart recipe is as easy to make as it is delicious and you’re going to love it. this old fashioned recipe is one you’ll want to bookmark and keep forever.
+This tasty milk tart recipe is as easy to make as it is delicious and you’re going to love it.
+Classic Milk tarts made with traditional ingredients like milk, sugar, butter and flour.
+Simple dessert with lovely flavors in a buttery, creamy milk tart.